wealthbot-io/wealthbot-io.github.io/_posts/2015-06-29-Updating-Wealthbot-Portfolios.md

 My answer?
 That's fantastic!

-In fact, I want every Investment Advisor that installs Webo or any indiviual that sets up Webo up for home use to define his or her own portfolio models.
-That's where Webo shines, is in customizability and flexiblity.
+In fact, I want everyone that sets up Webo define his or her own portfolio models.
+There's no better way to learn about investing and it's where Webo shines ... in customizability and flexiblity.

 And, I want to clarify that the asset allocation models in the demo version of Webo are **not investment advice**.
 The data is just to illustrate what the system looks like when it's set up.